Policies & action

 Industry

-As of 2021, CCUS was highlighted in the last three FYPs, the Ministry of Ecology and Environment (MEE) has encouraged provinces to pilot and demonstrate CCUS projects, and 29 provinces have already issued policies and plans related to the technology.
-China has commissioned three projects in 2023 and now has a project pipeline with the potential to capture around 10 MtCO₂/year (IEA, 2023a).
+As of 2021, CCUS was highlighted in the last three FYPs, the MEE has encouraged provinces to pilot and demonstrate CCUS projects, and 29 provinces have already issued policies and plans related to the technology.
+China has commissioned three projects in 2023 and now has a project pipeline with the potential to capture around 10 MtCO2/year (IEA, 2023b).
+However, the efficacy of CCUS has yet to be fully realised in any CCUS project anywhere in the world, with budget blowouts and failure to reach announced sequestration rates (IEEFA, 2022).

 China published its national hydrogen strategy (2021–2035) in 2022, confirming the technology’s key role in China’s future energy system and mitigation efforts.
 While hydrogen is mainly produced from coal and gas, the plan targets a modest production of 100,000–200,000 tonnes of renewable-based hydrogen with renewable sources by 2025: this would constitute less than 1% of its production (Yao, 2022).
 The China Hydrogen Alliance estimates this could reach 100 Mt by 2060, accounting for 20 percent of the country’s final energy consumption (Nakano, 2022).